-- How can African countries/institutions best coordinate multiple offers of partnership?
+- How significant is external assistance, particularly external security assistance, in your country/region?
+Who are the new external security partners and how effective are they in comparison with the traditional partners? - Do you think external security assistance has helped in reducing and combating the security threats facing your country/region?
+Please give examples. - How can African countries/institutions best coordinate multiple offers of partnership?
 Please give examples. - How can your country/region address the increasing influence of great power competition?
 How can your country/region make better use of and leverage external security assistance to help achieve national/regional security priorities and objectives?